allegheny-college-cmpsc-201-spring-2024/course-materials/README.md

 #### Code golf

-On Fridays, students engage with a "code golf" challenge in which they are asked to deploy novel techniques using either a given or additionally novel programming language.
+On Fridays, students will engage with a "code golf" challenge in which asks them to deploy novel techniques using either a given or additionally novel programming language.
 In these challenges, students attempt to achieve a provided programming task in _as few bytes as possible_.
 Often, this leverages characteristics of programming languages which rely on their design and construction, demonstrating understanding of a wide variety of programming language design principles and/or paradigms.